Code of Student Conduct

 Lycoming College is committed to the creation and maintenance of a living-learning environment that fosters the intellectual, personal, social, and ethical development of its students.
 Lycoming College students are expected to understand and live up to the highest standards of an academic community.
 Respect for the rights of others and self-discipline are essential for the fulfillment of these goals.
 Students are expected to meet these expectations and act in a manner that reflects maturity, social responsibility, respect toward other persons and the property of others as well as care for their own health and well-being.
 Violation of the norms of civility and other accepted rules of behavior, whether or not covered by specific regulations, subjects a student to disciplinary action.

 Students at Lycoming College are provided a copy of the Code of Student Conduct annually in the form of a link on the College website.
-Hard copies are available upon request from the Office of the Associate Dean of Students.
+Hard copies are available upon request from the Office of Community Standards.

 Students are expected to comply with the College’s policies and procedures and to familiarize themselves with this Code of Student Conduct.
 A student’s failure to familiarize himself or herself with the Code of Student Conduct does not excuse a violation.